-A Member may withdraw a motion that he has moved with the consent of both the meeting and the seconder unless it is the subject of an amendment.
-Consent will be signified without discussion.
-No Member may speak on the motion after the mover has asked permission to withdrawn it unless permission is refused.
+A Member may withdraw a motion that he has moved with the consent of the seconder unless it is the subject of an amendment.
+No Member may speak on the motion after the mover has withdrawn it.

 16.8 Right of Reply